• Skip to primary navigation

 How to Backup Registry in Windows 11/10

-This practically means that you won’t be able to Restore Windows Registry from a backup, in case you end up with damaged or corrupted Registry Files on your computer.
+This effectively means that you won’t be able to Restore Windows Registry from a backup, in case you end up with damaged or corrupted Registry Files on your computer.
+Hence, it has become more important that you remember to backup Registry Files; before making any changes to Registry Files on your computer.

 Note: This step is meant for advanced users.
-Modifying Registry Files in an incorrect way can cause serious problems on your computer.
+Modifying Registry Files in an incorrect way can cause serious problems on the computer.

 Open Registry Editor Using Run Command